Skip Navigation

 Reduce the TTL values for your DNS entries to 1 minute a few days before the migration to minimize downtime.
 The migration process includes updating your DNS entries to point to the new app running in the Private Space.
 Plan for some downtime to allow for DNS updates to propagate.

-Migrating data to private tier data services also require a period of downtime.
+Migrating data to private-tier data services also requires a period of downtime.

 Review Add-ons Availability and Requirements